dotslashCosmic/CosmOS/README.md

 2. Stage 2: Extended bootloader (sectors 1–64, ~32 KB)
 3. Kernel: Flat binary loaded at sector 66+

-The bootloader creates a 64 MB disk image with the kernel embedded, avoiding a separate filesystem for initial boot.
+The BIOS bootloader creates a 64 MB disk image with the kernel embedded, avoiding a separate filesystem for initial boot.
+UEFI creates a .EFI image.

 ## Development